ansibleguy/infra_pki/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

-* **Note:** If you want to read more about (_x509_) certificates check out the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/man5/x509v3_config.html).
+* **Note:** If you want to read more about PKI's and certificates:

+  * The EasyRSA project has a [nice documentation](https://easy-rsa.readthedocs.io/en/latest/intro-to-PKI/)
+  * For (_x509_) certificates check out the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/man5/x509v3_config.html).
-* **Note:** If you want to read a good explanation of how 'keyUsage' and 'extendedKeyUsage' are to be used - check out this StackExchange answer: [LINK](https://superuser.com/questions/738612/openssl-ca-keyusage-extension/1248085#1248085)
+  * If you want to read a good explanation of how 'keyUsage' and 'extendedKeyUsage' are to be used - check out this StackExchange answer: [LINK](https://superuser.com/questions/738612/openssl-ca-keyusage-extension/1248085#1248085)

-* **Note:** If you want to know how to manually create a PKI/SubCA's using EasyRSA - check out [@QueuingKoala](https://gist.github.com/QueuingKoala)'s clean example on how to do that: [GitHub Gist](https://gist.github.com/QueuingKoala/e2c1c067a312384915b5)
+  * If you want to know how to manually create a PKI/SubCA's using EasyRSA - check out [@QueuingKoala](https://gist.github.com/QueuingKoala)'s clean example on how to do that: [GitHub Gist](https://gist.github.com/QueuingKoala/e2c1c067a312384915b5)

 * **Warning:** For gained security against CA-compromise you should: